reference-architecture-ai/reference-architecture.ai/content/docs/bert-qa-benchmarking/index.md

 18) (integer) 0
 ```

-Now we get 88387.45 microseconds per call, which is pretty fast!
+Now we get 88387.45 microseconds per call ~0.088387 seconds, which is pretty fast!
 Also, considering we started with 10 seconds per call, I think the benefits of using RedisAI in combination with RedisGears are pretty obvious.
 However, the trade-off is high memory usage.

 There are many ways to optimize this deployment.
 For example, you can add a FP16 quantization and ONNX runtime.
 If you would like to try that, [this script](https://github.com/applied-knowledge-systems/the-pattern-api/blob/7bcf021e537dc8d453036730f0a993dd52e1781f/qasearch/export_load_bert.py) will be a good starting point.